-(1) Development of novel technologies to image and target transcriptional and epigenetic regulation.
+(3) Development of novel technologies to visualize, image, and target transcriptional and epigenetic regulation.

-Many transcription factors form dimers among the family members to bind DNA and regulate gene expression.
-Although genetic approach has been used as a gold standard to analyze the role of genes in vivo, it suffers from several drawbacks when transcription factor-encoding genes are knocked out or knocked down.
-We have been developing a series of bimolecular fluorescence complementation (BiFC)-based technologies to visualize and target transcription factor dimers, rather than individual proteins or genes.
+Many transcription factors form dimers among family members to bind DNA and regulate gene expression.
+Although using a genetic approach has been the gold standard to analyze the role a gene in vivo, there are several potential drawbacks with knocking-down or knocking-out a gene for its study.
+We have been developing a series of BiFC-based technologies to visualize and target transcription factor dimers, rather than individual proteins or genes.
 We will continue to explore novel BiFC applications in the context of cancer.
-These applications include, but not limited to, BiFC-based biosensors, high throughput screening for protein-protein interaction disruptors and BiFC-based interactomes.
+These applications include, but are not limited to, BiFC-based biosensors, high throughput screening for protein-protein interaction disruptors, and BiFC-based interactomes.
 We believe the development and application of novel technologies will allow us to identify molecular targets and pathways for the development of novel cancer therapeutics.

-We have been applying our novel technologies to investigate how activator protein 1 (AP-1) dimers function in mammalian cells.
-We are also using C. elegans as a genetic model to assess the roel of AP-1 dimers in vivo.
-The use of novel technologies has allowed us to make several novel discoveries regarding the role of AP-1 dimers and their target genes in cells.
-We are currently investigating the regulation and functional consequences of altered expression and subcellular localization of AP-1 proteins (c-Jun, c-Fos and ATF2) in prostate cancer cells.
+AP-1 is a transcription factor that functions as a dimer of various proteins such as c-Jun, c-Fox, and ATF2.
+Using our novel technologies such as BiFC, we are investigating how various combinations of proteins in the AP-1 dimer function in mammalian cells.
+We are also performing genetic studies in C. elegans as a model to assess the role of AP-1 dimers in vivo.
+The lab has published several studies regarding the role of AP-1 dimers and their target genes.
+We are currently investigating the mechanisms and functional consequences of AP-1 protein regulation (changes in expression and subcellular localization) in prostate cancer cells

-(5) Development of protein-protein interaction disruptors as novel cancer therapeutics.
+(5) Development of protein-protein interaction (PPI) disruptors as novel cancer therapeutics.